marcospont/agnostic-draggable/README.md

 ### `items`

-Type: `String`
+**Type:** `String,Function`
-Default: null
+**Default:** null
-Accepted values: a CSS selector
+**Accepted values:** a CSS selector or a function

 Specifies how to find the sortable items.
+It can be provided as a CSS selector or a function returning an array of sortable nodes

-> By default, all the direct descendants of the node passed to Sortable will be considered sortable.
+> By default, all the direct descendants of the element will be considered sortable.

 ```html
 <div id="sort1">